Tenga Goken: The 5 Great Swords of Japan ~ Part 6

 Onimaru Kunitsuna

-“This is said to be #1 out of the 5 swords to the right”
+“To the right, this is said to be #1 out of the 5 swords”

 Note that descriptions for this sword spans around 8 pages, and the phrase mentioned above appears on the 7th page (right)